Research Area: Analysis

 Mathematical analysis is the discipline of mathematics which uses the notion of limit of functions as its core concept.
 Limits are the formalism used to define and study the continuum of real numbers and many other topological spaces, from differentiable manifolds to fractals, from calculus of functions in real and in complex variables to infinite dimensional spaces.
 Our faculty carries out research in many areas of analysis, described below.

 Functional analysis is the study of spaces of functions, and more generally of topological vector spaces and their associated structures, by means of topological, analytical and geometric methods.
-It is a far reaching field which plays a fundamental role in various areas such as partial differential equations, function theory, complex analysis, harmonic analysis and topological group theory, mathematical physics, differential geometry, probability and measure theory, among others.
+It is a far reaching field which plays a fundamental role in various areas such as partial differential equations, function theory, complex analysis, harmonic analysis and topological group theory, mathematical physics, differential geometry, probability and measure theory, machine learning, among others.

 Our current projects in this area concern: